Nahid Tahsili paid the price to defend her political identity.

 Tahsili family’s picture is right in front of me.
-The pictures of each of the four members of the family are in tiny frames on the necklace of their mother, Zinat Bakhsh.
-Fahimeh, Hossein, Nahid, and Hamid.
+The pictures of each of the four family members are in tiny frames on the necklace of their mother; Fahimeh, Hossein, Hamid, and Nahid Tahsili.

 I knew Nahid.
-She had graduated with a diploma in math and was 19 at the time of arrest.
+She had graduated with a diploma in math and was 19 at the time of the arrest.
 Now, after all these years, I kiss her gazing eyes.
-I was with her in Ghezelhesar Prison’s 8th ward, then at Evin and Gohardasht for sometime, up until the massacre in 1988.
+I was with her in Ghezel Hessar Prison’s 8th ward, then at Evin and Gohardasht for some time, up until the massacre in 1988.

 She was severely tortured during interrogation.
 Her feet were blistered, bruised, and wrinkled from the cable beatings.
-Her kidneys had failed under torture and for a very long time she was using dialysis.
+Her kidneys had failed under torture, and for a very long time, she was using dialysis.
 She had to undergo leg surgeries.
 A part of her leg skin was transplanted onto the bottom of her feet.
-Nevertheless, they were still unable to cover the holes that the cables had caused on her feet and she was constantly suffering from the pain.
+Nevertheless, they could not still cover the holes that the cables had caused on her feet, and she was constantly suffering from the pain.

 Nahid’s patient face reflected her unspoken words.
 She talked to me about her family.

-Her sister, Fahimeh, a medical student at the University of Tehran, was executed in 1981, a month after her arrest only for providing medical assistance to the PMOI.
-Her brother Hossein, was also executed by firing squads in the same year.
-And now Nahid and Hamid, an engineering student at Sharif University of Technology, were sentenced to 10 years in prison.
+Her sister, Fahimeh, a medical student at the University of Tehran, was executed in 1981, a month after her arrest, only for providing medical assistance to the PMOI.
+Her brother, Hossein, was also executed by firing squads in the same year.
+And now Nahid and Hamid, an engineering student at the Sharif University of Technology, were sentenced to 10 years in prison.

-Nahid, whose high spirit and leadership inspired me and other prisoners in ward 8, was transferred to the cage.
+Nahid, whose high spirit and leadership inspired other prisoners and me in ward 8, was transferred to the cage.
 She courageously endured seven months in the cage.
-When she returned to the ward, she told us that she was not even allowed to cough or make the slightest move as she was blindfolded and forced to sit facing a wall hugging in her knees.
+When she returned to the ward, she told us that she was not even allowed to cough or make the slightest movement as she was blindfolded and forced to sit facing a wall, hugging in her knees.
 The torturers had let the prisoners know that they would be tortured so much until their so-called “resurrection” would become a reality.

 In 1986, Nahid and I were inmates.
 They summoned a mother by the name of Fereshteh to the office to tell her that she is going to be freed.
 Nahid called me and said, “let’s finish this embroidery quickly so that Fereshteh can take it with her as a souvenir when she’s released.”

-From 1986 to 1988, there was not a day that went by without suppression and beatings and I was always inspired by Nahid’s resilience and resistance during the guards’ invasion.
+From 1986 to 1988, no day went by without suppression and beatings, and Nahid’s resilience and resistance always inspired me during the guards’ invasion.
 She never compromised with them.

-It was sometime in spring of 1988 that Nahid called on everyone to defend their political identity against the regime and pay whatever the cost came to.
+In the spring of 1988, Nahid Tahsili called on everyone to defend their political identity against the regime and pay whatever the cost came to.

 The embroidery that Nahid made was taken by Fereshteh and given to the Iranian Resistance and for a long time was displayed in Camp Ashraf’s museum.